joshua-8/Derivs_Limiter/README.md

 todo

+### Notes:

+todo

+During the part of the profile where velocity is decreased, the acceleration is a bit "spiky."

 Here are some graphs created with [this sketch](https://gist.github.com/joshua-8/3209f2f400a0e68dead911b8743fc5f0) made with [Processing](https://processing.org/) program which uses the same formula as I made for this library.